kyratrades/testing/docs/navigation-structure.md

 {: .label .label-green }

 FORMAT
-: VOB+smalls
+: VOB+smalls `1 DVD` `2.68 GB`

-COMMENTS
-: A good bit of generational loss.
-Tough to watch at times, but it does give an exciting look into this barley-known production.
-The trader I got it from us combined it with \"Dance a Little Closer\" from 1983.

 CAST
 : Christopher Durang, Julie Andrews, Michael Rupert, Rachel York, Stephen Collins

 NOTES
 : RARE!
 Nearly forty minutes of press reel footage from the US premiere of the Sondheim revue.
-Produced by Cameron Macintosh and The Manhattan Theatre Club, and presented ay New Yorkís City Center theatre.
-The show eventually moved to Broadway in 1999, after a successful run in Los Angeles.
 Filmed using one camera on a tripod.
 Has producerís counter numbers onscreen.
-Some generational loss.
+A good bit of generational loss, tough to watch at times.
 (Also included on the disc: Dance A Little Closer, 5/83) C
+: An even better version has been shared by aurora spiderwoman: https://youtu.be/DgzFncSip5I

+#### Putting it Together - Broadway - February 20, 2000
+{: .no_toc .d-inline-block }

+Pro-Shot
+{: .label .label-green }

+FORMAT
+: VOB+smalls `1 DVD` `Commercial DVD`

+CAST
+: Carol Burnett (The Wife), George Hearn (The Husband), Ruthie Henshall (The Younger Woman), John Barrowman (The Younger Man), Bronson Pinchot (The Observer)